Can Candida Cause Acne?

 According to an article published in the journal Trends in Immunology in 2016, "Under normal circumstances, the fungus does not cause disease."2

-When it comes to the skin, when the immune system is weak, Candida can “squeeze” itself through the skin and get inside the tissues of the body, where it grows and multiplies.
-This invasion by and overgrowth of organisms that are not supposed to be inside the body is what we call an “infection.”1,2
+When it comes to the skin, when the immune system is weak, such as in HIV-infected people, Candida can "squeeze" itself through the skin and get inside the tissues of the body, where it grows and multiplies.
+This invasion and overgrowth is what we call an "infection."1,2

 Common Candida Infections